 - The student receives parent and school permission via the 1818 ACC Parental Permission Form.

-All requests for exemption should be made mailed, emailed, or faxed to the attention of the 1818 ACC Program Director.
-For contact information, including the 1818 ACC Program mailing address, please visit the Contact Us webpage on the 1818 ACC website.
+All freshmn exemption permission forms should be mailed, emailed, or faxed to the attention of the 1818 ACC Program Director via the high school.

 Registration for 1818 ACC courses occurs on each high school campus.
 School officials may arrange for University personnel to conduct on-site registrations, or may establish and follow appropriate registration timelines, in consultation with the ACC program director.